MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 Surface Hub allows IT administrators to manage settings and policies using a mobile device management (MDM) provider such as Microsoft Intune.
 Surface Hub has a built-in management component to communicate with the management server, so there is no need to install additional clients on the device.

-## Enrolling Surface Hub
+## Enrolling Surface Hub into MDM management

-You can enroll Surface into Microsoft Intune or other MDM provider via Manual or Auto enrollment.
+You can enroll Surface into Microsoft Intune or other MDM provider via manual or auto enrollment.

 ### Manual enrollment

 1. Open the **Settings** app and sign in as a local administrator.
-Select **Surface Hub** > **Device management** and then select **+** to add.
+Select **Surface Hub** > **Device management** and then select **+Device management**.
-2. You will be prompted to login with the account to use for your MDM provider.
+2. You will be prompted to sign in with the account to use for your MDM provider.
 After authenticating, the device automatically enrolls into your MDM provider.

 > [!TIP]
 > If you’re using Intune and the server address is not detected, enter **manage.microsoft.com**.